 Our worldview as individuals or as a collective (nation or global village) is all important.
-It is that story that determines how the creative energy in each person or collective is expressed.
+It is that story which determines how the creative energy in each person or collective is expressed.
 The energy that fuels the universe in and of itself is neutral.
-But the dominant narrative, the context we create that contains the neutral energy, tends to influence whether that energy is expressed in either a predominantly positive or predominantly negative way.
+But the dominant narrative, the context we create, tends to influence whether that energy is expressed in either a predominantly positive or predominantly negative way.
 If the human story were P-A, we would be compassionate human beings creating heaven on earth.
 However, since our story is P-B, even though many of us are kind, loving and passionately creative people, the dominant experience is the unsustainable madness that we encounter each and every day.

 Obviously, we must begin to have a dialogue about how to change our story, how to shift the paradigm.
-That dialogue continues here around the topic of worldview.
+That dialogue continues in this article around the topic of worldview.
 Hear what our venerable sages have to say about it.
-Internalize this perennial wisdom and begin the Point of Power Practice that can alter your experience of life.
+Internalize this perennial wisdom and begin The Point of Power Practice that can alter your experience of life.

 It is that status quo, that worldview, that story (P-B) which we must challenge and resist with every ounce of energy within us, and at the same time become advocates for a new narrative that nurtures our deepest yearnings for freedom, joy, happiness, compassion and peace.

 [i] Larzelere, Bob.
 The Harmony of Love.
 San Francisco: Context Publications, 1982, p.
 67.

 [ii] Roberts, Jane.
 The Nature of Personal Reality.
 New York: Bantam, 1974, p.
 356.

 [iii] Mack, John E. “The 2008 Shift Report.”
 Shift: At the Frontier of Consciousness.
 Petaluma, California: Institute of Noetic Sciences, March-May 2008, p.
 35.

 [iv] Jung, C. G. The Portable Jung.
 New York: Penguin Books, 1971, p.
 105.